RheaAyase/jekyll-rhea/_posts/2017-04-07-RedHat-OpenHouse.md

 %}

 My talk was about C# on Linux, I explained what is it .NET Core, and that it's awesome!
-_(Multi-platform open-source and modular platform for server oriented applications.)_
+_(Multi-platform, open-source and modular platform for server oriented applications.)_

 I also touched on the available C# IDEs that people can use on Linux...
-* MonoDevelop, the good old mono IDE.
+* MonoDevelop - the good old mono IDE.
 Does not support .NET Core though.
 * Eclipse with some [plugins](https://github.com/mickaelistria/aCute) - does not support .NET Core either (yet)
 * Visual Studio Code - very plugin based IDE which I don't like **:D**
 * JetBrains Rider - so far the only fully capable C# IDE out there!
 Supports all the things **`<3`**